backstage/backstage/docs/features/techdocs/getting-started.md

 TechDocs allows for configuration of the docs storage URL through your `app-config` file.
 We provide two different values to be configured, `requestUrl` and `storageUrl`.
-The `requestUrl` is what the reader will request it's data from, and `storageUrl` is where the backend can find the stored documentation.
+The `requestUrl` is what the reader will request its data from, and `storageUrl` is where the backend can find the stored documentation.

 The default storage and request URLs: